ontoportal/ontologies_api/README.md

 # ontologies_api

+ontologies_api provides a RESTful interface for accessing [BioPortal](https://bioportal.bioontology.org/) (an open repository of biomedical ontologies).
+Supported services include downloads, search, access to terms and concepts, text annotation, and much more.

 ## Usage
 Fork the project, create a branch, and then customize as necessary.
 There are several classes that are included that give you an idea of how to use extend the existing framework.